greenplum-db/pxf/server/pxf-hdfs/src/test/resources/orc/README.md

 - Oracle Java Version 1.8
 - orc-tools-1.7.5-uber.jar

-Note: If you download orc-tools-1.7.5-uber.jar not into the current project path, you will need to:
+Note: If you don't download orc-tools-1.7.5-uber.jar into the current project path, you will need to:

 ```shell script
 export ORC_TOOLS_JAR="your orc-tools-1.7.5-uber.jar path"